graphql/wgutils/README.md

 Generates agenda files for the given year and month, according to the settings in `wg.config.js`.

+Example: generate the agenda file(s) for April 2024:

 ```
 wgutils agenda gen 2024 4
 ```